ngholson/obs_weather_time_overlay/README.md

  open the weatherWidget.html file with any text editor:<br>
  change the following:<br><br>
  [yourApiKey] value to your API key.<br>
- [yourZipCode] if you want to use a Zip Code for location change this<br>
  [yourCity]if you want to use the city name option, change this. just be sure you follow the examples<br>
  [yourUnits] fahrenheit, celsius, kelvin see notes below. (imperial, metric, standard)